kyma-project/kyma/components/knative-function-controller/README.md

 #### Manager running inside k8s cluster

-This workflow needs to be used until [Come up with webhook developer workflow to test it locally #400](https://github.com/kubernetes-sigs/kubebuilder/issues/400) is fixed.
+This workflow needs to be used until kubernetes-sigs/kubebuilder#40 is fixed.

 ```bash
 eval $(minikube docker-env)